projectriff/riff/docs/riff_credential_apply.md

 ## riff credential apply

-create or update credentials for an image registry
+create or update credentials for a container registry

 ### Synopsis